adamayoung/SwiftWithAdamBlog/Content/architecture/dependency-injection.md

 }
 ```

-This makes creating our `SomeService` with very little overhead:
+Then we create our `SomeService`:

 ```swift
 let service = SomeService()
 ```

-and also allows us to inject a different `NumberGenerator` in if we want, or when we test it.
+It also allows us to inject a different `NumberGenerator` if we want, or when we test it.

 ```swift
 let generator = SomeOtherNumberGenerator()